kubernetes-sigs/kubebuilder/docs/book/src/reference/project-config.md

 The Project Config represents the configuration of a Kubebuilder project.
 All projects that are scaffolded with the CLI will generate the `PROJECT` file in the projects' root directory.

+The PROJECT file was introduced since Kubebuilder [release 3.0.0](https://github.com/kubernetes-sigs/kubebuilder/releases/tag/v3.0.0), where the Plugins design was introduced.
+It tracks all data used to do the scaffolds.
+It stores more information about what resources and plugins are in use, to better enable plugins to make useful decisions when scaffolding ([see an example PROJECT file](https://github.com/kubernetes-sigs/kubebuilder/blob/6f1f8c43cfbf260c971037ff039cca86a0980006/testdata/project-v3-with-deploy-image/PROJECT#L2-L21)).

 ## Versioning

 The Project config is versioned according to its layout.
 For further information see [Versioning][versioning].